Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/README.md

 <!-- SECTION 3 -->
 ## Hypothesis Testing
 HO: The mean ratings of these two category is the same

 H1: The mean ratings of these two category is different

 Alpha: 0.01

 Using Welch's t-test to calculate P-value

 Ttest result:
 pvalue=1.9895758749664697e-152

 Conclusion:

-p-value is small than alpha, there are enough advience to reject H0.
+p-value is small than alpha, there are 99% confidence to reject H0.
 The mean ratings of Beauty and Books are different.